Sunday, June 15, 2025

 In conclusion, the study by Amoaning et al. (2024) underscores the significant impact of natural resource rents on human welfare in sub-Saharan Africa, confirming the presence of the resource curse.
 However, it also highlights the crucial role of human capital investment in mitigating these negative effects.
 By identifying specific thresholds for human capital development, particularly in education, the research provides actionable insights for policymakers.
 These findings advocate for a strategic alignment of natural resource management with human capital development to ensure that resource wealth translates into sustainable human development.
 Emphasizing education and skill enhancement is essential for transforming the economic landscape of sub-Saharan Africa, turning potential resource-related challenges into opportunities for growth and well-being.

-AR Managing Editor (2024).
+Editor, A. M. (May 22, 2024).
 How Human Capital Investment Can Mitigate the Negative Impact of Natural Resource Rents on Welfare in Sub-Saharan Africa.
-Retrieved from https://www.africanresearchers.org/how-human-capital-investment-can-mitigate-the-negative-impact-of-natural-resource-rents-on-welfare-in-sub-saharan-africa/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/how-human-capital-investment-can-mitigate-the-negative-impact-of-natural-resource-rents-on-welfare-in-sub-saharan-africa/

 LEAVE A REPLY